everest-linux/glacier/README.md

 # Submitting Packages

-Packages should be submitted by sending a pull request.
+Packages should be submitted by sending a pull request to https://github.com/everest-linux/glacier-pkgs, with your package in the proper testing repository (if its system software, world-testing, if its gpl software, galaxy-testing, etc).
 A maintainer will test the package to make sure it downloads correctly.

 # Latest News